BMihael/textts/README.md

-#  Project that leverages a concurrent approach to process text.
+#  Project that leverages a concurrent approach to text processing.

 Given text: